 The extra time provided a window into an average day at sea on the nuclear-powered warship.

-The media embark began on a March Friday morning when we climbed into the twin-engine Greyhound through its rear door.
+In the air The media embark began on a March Friday morning when we climbed into the twin-engine Greyhound through its rear door.
 Our heads were squeezed tight by a cranial helmet with goggles and hearing protection.
 Chests were padded with life vests in case of what a crewmember called “the unlikely event of a water landing.”
 I strapped myself into my seat with belts pulled tight in a four-point harness around my shoulders and waist.

 The plane showed signs of its decades of use.
 Wear and tear in the cabin included torn leather, dented metal and rust.
 The newest models were last delivered in 1990 — before I and many of the Carl Vinson sailors were born.